Natural Gas Plant Makes A Play For Coal's Market, Using 'Clean' Technology

 Brown's project — the technology company NET Power (where he is also CEO) — eventually put together $140 million to build a demonstration plant outside Houston.
 Right now it's a giant Lego set of girders, storage tanks and pipes rising up from the red Texas dirt.

-The power company Exelon is a partner.
+The engineering firm CB&I, and power company Exelon are partners.
 So is Toshiba.
 Toshiba's contribution is the turbine.
 Most turbines make electricity when you force high-pressure steam though them.
 But Brown's turbine doesn't use steam.
 The plant burns natural gas to make high-pressure carbon dioxide — and uses that CO2 to drive the turbine.

 Sitting atop a three-story set of scaffolding, the turbine looks like the topper on a wedding cake, except that it's the size of an SUV.